-The Addictive Behaviors Research Core of Women’s Health Research at Yale studies several types of addictive behaviors relevant to women.
-These include smoking and nicotine dependence, overeating, gambling, drinking and other substance abuse.
+The Addictive Behaviors Research Core of Women’s Health Research at Yale investigates various types of addictive behaviors with a particular focus on their relevance and effects in women.
+These behaviors include smoking and nicotine dependence, drinking and other substance abuse, overeating, gambling, sex and Internet use.

 Costs of Addiction

 These behaviors result in enormous costs to individuals and families, as well as annual costs to the economy totaling hundreds of billions of dollars.

 Historically, addiction research has focused primarily on men.
 However, increasing addictive behaviors in women require that we identify and understand gender-specific risk factors for addictive behaviors, and how addictions affect women and men differently.

 Our mission is to use the knowledge gained in our studies to advance prevention, treatment and policy initiatives.
 To do so, the Core engages in collaborative, interdisciplinary studies across the lifespan, drawing on the latest genetic techniques, brain imaging technology, and cognitive and clinical assessments to develop gender-specific pharmacological interventions addressing preventable causes of illness and death.

 Gambling and drug cue responsiveness in women and men with cocaine dependence, pathological gambling, or neither: Examination of similarities and differences between substance addictions and non-substance addictions, and the gender differences involved.
 Improved prevention and treatment approaches, and effective policies, will flow from gaining this understanding.